2001 Spanish Grand Prix: Race

 The 65-lap race commenced before 91,000 spectators at 14:00 local time in the afternoon, in cool, cloudy and overcast weather conditions.
 The air temperature ranged from 16 to 20 C, and the track temperature was between 17 and 19 C. Michael Schumacher and both McLaren drivers had new sets of tyres for the race, but two stops gave Schumacher a one-second advantage for two laps after exiting the pit lane.
 Fisichella drove the spare Benetton car for the race.
-As the field began the formation lap, Coulthard was left on the starting grid due to an electronic launch control glitch as he began the start sequence.
+As the field began the formation lap, Coulthard was left on the starting grid due to an electronic launch control software glitch caused by Coulthard not applying the throttle fully as he commenced the start sequence.
 He raised his hand to signal he could not start, and a marshal waved a yellow flag behind his car.
 The mechanics restarted his engine, but he had to start at 22nd and last because the entire field had passed him.
 Michael Schumacher moved to the inside to prevent Häkkinen from passing him into turn one.
 Frentzen was temporarily stranded on the grid after turning off his launch control system, dropping from eighth to 22nd as cars swerved to avoid hitting him and caused congestion.

 Fisichella hit Coulthard from behind, breaking the latter's front wing, two floor stays, and the mounting point for the rear jack.
 Coulthard then hit Bernoldi's rear end, and his front wing folded under the McLaren.
 He drove slowly to the pit lane for a replacement front wing, which took 15.4 seconds, while Bernoldi also made a pit stop for repairs.
 Coulthard also suffered a severe cut tyre in the accident, which was replaced once his race engineer Pat Fry noticed it.
 Montoya on the track's middle moved from 11th to sixth by the end of the main straight after the Sauber teammates avoided crashing, while Barrichello fell behind Ralf Schumacher and Trulli.
 Barrichello overtook Ralf Schumacher and Trulli on the outside at turn two to reclaim third.
 After the first lap, Michael Schumacher led Häkkinen, Barrichello, Ralf Schumacher, Trulli, and Montoya.